skyjake/Doomsday-Engine/doomsday/tests/test_appfw/README.md

 ## Instructions

 Before compiling you must have the Doomsday SDK installed somewhere.
-The qmake variable `DENG_SDK_DIR` must point to the SDK folder.
+The qmake variable `DE_SDK_DIR` must point to the SDK folder.